Yaya-Cout/Nwagyu/src/guide/apps/numcraft.md

 ## How to play

-The controls can look complex for the first time, but once you understand them, the're quite easy to remember:
+The controls can look complex for the first time, but once you understand them, they're quite easy to remember:

 | Action                  | NumWorks          |
 | ----------------------- | ----------------- |